resthub/resthub.org/backbone-stack.rst

     * A **console shim** for browsers that don't support it
     * **Twitter Bootstrap 2.1** (`documentation <http://twitter.github.com/bootstrap/>`_) JS plugins

-And some additional librairies documented here: :ref:`complementary-libs`
+And some additional libraries documented here: :ref:`complementary-libs`

 Bootstrap your project
 ======================

 There are 2 ways to use it in your project :
-    * If you are starting a new RESThub Spring + Backbone stack project, the better way to use it is to use one of the Backbone.js webappp Maven Archetypes described on the `here <spring-stack.html#bootstrap-your-project>`_
+    * If you are starting a new RESThub Spring + Backbone stack project, the better way to use it is to use one of the Backbone.js webappp Maven Archetypes described `here <spring-stack.html#bootstrap-your-project>`_
     * You can simply go to the `RESThub Backbone.js stack GitHub repository <https://github.com/resthub/resthub-backbone-stack>`_, and download the repository content and copy it at the root of your webapp

 The `Todo RESThub 2.0 example <http://github.com/resthub/todo-example>`_ project is the reference example project using this stack.